‘Bold And The Beautiful’ Spoilers: Hope Unfazed – Vows To Get Liam, Wyatt & Katie Prepare For Bill’s Wrath

-The Bold and the Beautiful spoilers for April 10-13 show that as Bill recovers, people around him are getting anxious and were forced to stay on their toes.
-They know that since the publishing bigwig is now out of the hospital, it will not be long when his devilish schemes will start to work again if something is not going the way he wants them to be.
+The Bold and the Beautiful spoilers for April 10-13 show that as Bill recovers, people around him are getting anxious and being forced to stay on their toes.
+They know that since the publishing bigwig is now out of the hospital, it will not be long before his devilish schemes will start to work again if something is not going the way he wants them.

-Steffy And Hope Face-off
+Steffy And Hope Face Off

 The Bold and the Beautiful revealed that Steffy and Hope had a spat after the former saw the latter in Liam’s hotel room.
-Soap She Knows noted that right there, Steffy realized that rather than helping her reconcile with her husband, Liam (Scott Clifton), Hope (Annika Noelle) will only get in the way.
+Soap She Knows noted that right there, Steffy realized that rather than helping her reconcile with her husband Liam (Scott Clifton), Hope (Annika Noelle) will only get in the way.

 The two women engaged in a heated confrontation, with Steffy (Jacqueline MacInnes Wood) using her baby as a reason why Hope should leave Liam alone.
 Visibly irritated with her reasoning, Hope retorted that she must not use her baby again to get her husband back, then Steffy accuses her of brainwashing Liam so he would stay by her side.